AdamSusz/Google-Advanced-Data-Analytics/README.md

-# Google Advanced Data Analytics — Project Portfolio
+# Google Advanced Data Analytics

 This repository contains all work completed as part of the **Google Advanced Data Analytics Professional Certificate**, offered by Google on Coursera.
 It includes projects, exercises, and case studies that demonstrate skills in data analysis, statistics, machine learning, and data storytelling.